browserengineering/book/book/visual-effects.md

         source_a)
 ```

 There are various values `blend_mode` could take.
-An example is "multiply", which
-is defined like this:
+Examples include "multiply",
+which multiplies the colors as floating-point numbers between 0 and 1,
+and "difference", which subtracts the darker color from the ligher one.

 ``` {.python expected=False}
 # assumes an 8-bit color channel